 As the recipient of a Fulbright Grant, Ellen Huntington studied with Jean-Claude Gérard at the Hochschule für Musik und Darstellende Kunst in Stuttgart, Germany.
 Ellen was awarded the Union League Civic and Arts Foundation Scholarship, the Farwell Award from the Musicians Club of Women in Chicago and the Sigma Alpha Iota Graduate Performance Award.
 She was the winner of the Northwestern University Concerto Competition, Ohio State University Concerto Competition, National Flute Association Convention Performers Competition, Richmond (VA) Flute Fest Competition and North Shore MacDowell Society Flute Competition, a prize winner in the Chicago Flute Club Young Artist Competition, and a semifinalist in the Flute Talk Competition.

 Ellen completed her Doctor of Music degree at Northwestern University with the dissertation entitled The Flute and Harp Duo in the Eighteenth and Nineteenth Centuries.
 She was awarded a University Fellowship to pursue her Master of Music degree with Katherine Borst Jones at The Ohio State University.
 She received her Bachelor of Music degree Magna Cum Laude from Northwestern University where she studied with Walfrid Kujala and Richard Graef.

-In addition to performing and teaching, Ellen has served as Secretary of the National Flute Association, Treasurer of the Chicago Flute Club from 2007-2016, and is currently on the editorial board of The Flutist Quarterly.
+In addition to performing and teaching, Ellen has served as Secretary of the National Flute Association.
+She is currently Treasurer of the Chicago Flute Club and on the editorial board of The Flutist Quarterly.